Yisrael Mendel Kaplan: Personal life

 While studying in Mir in 1933 (or 1935), Kaplan married Sarah Baila Gutman (b.
 Navahrudak, 1910 – d.
 New York City, March 12, 2008), the daughter of Tzvi Hirsch Gutman, the administrator of the yeshiva in Baranovich.
 When Gutman was looking for a match, he asked Elchonon Wasserman about a number of prospects, and Wasserman recommended Kaplan.
 When Gutman demurred, saying "Isn't your own son, Naftoli, a little better?"
 Wasserman retorted, "My Naftoli is a good boy, but he doesn't measure up to Mendel".
 Sarah Baila died in 2008.

-The couple had six children: Tzirel, wife of Haim Benoliel, died in 2016; Rachel, wife of David Lopian; Yeruchom Kaplan died in 2022; Chaim Ozer Kaplan, born circa 1942, died in Shanghai; Shimon; and Esther, wife of Shaul Hutner.
+The couple had six children: Tzirel, wife of Haim Benoliel, died in 2016; Rachel, wife of David Lopian; Yeruchem Kaplan died in 2022; Chaim Ozer Kaplan, born circa 1942, died in Shanghai; Shimon Kaplan, died in 2010; and Esther, wife of Shaul Hutner.